Guilleloma/BuildTrack/README.md

 - **Lack of transparency**: Clients do not have a clear view of progress and real costs.
 - **Uncontrolled budget deviations**: Unexpected changes inflate costs without proper tracking.
-- **Disorganized payments**: There’s no clear method to release payments based on actual progress.
+- **Disorganized payments**: There's no clear method to release payments based on actual progress.
 - **Insufficient documentation**: No standardized system to validate materials, progress, and cost justifications.
 - **Deteriorated trust**: The lack of oversight undermines trust between clients and professionals.